vegaprotocol/documentation/docs/howto/liquidity-provision.md

 - proposed liquidity fee,
 - a set of liquidity buy and sell shapes

-Please see [Providing liquidity for markets](../providing-liquidity/#how-to-provide-liquidity) for details.
 Please note that the request will be rejected if the message is invalid.
 This could be because of the market state, the message is formatted incorrectly, or the requested liquidity commitment cannot be supported with your current balance in the market settlement asset.

 <GitPod />